 Mickey’s Most Merriest Celebration Stage Show – This new-ish show replaced the Celebrate the Season show a couple of years ago, which was fun, but past its prime.
 The premise of the Mickey’s Most Merriest Celebration is that it’s days before Christmas, and Mickey throws a Christmas party at his house, inviting all of his friends, who sing Christmas Carols before the show is “is Christmas-wrapped up in one sensational, snowy, show-stopping finale.”

-If you read our report on the party from when Mickey’s Most Merriest Celebration debuted, you know that we really enjoy this show…for the most part.
-We don’t want to spoil it for you, but there’s one “odd” song that should really be cut; removing it would improve the show significantly.
+We really enjoy this show…for the most part.
+Not to spoil it for you, but there’s one “odd” song that should really be cut; removing it would improve the show significantly.
 That has yet to happen (probably because it appeals to kids even if ‘ole curmudgeons like us dislike it), but setting that aside, this is an upgrade from “Celebrate the Season,” and we think most people will love it!

 Character Dance Parties – There are typically two of these, one in Cosmic Ray’s Starlight Cafe and one in Storybook Circus.
 The latter is the “Junior Jingle Jam,” which features some sort of childlike vampire character (I’m clearly out of touch with what the kids enjoy these days).

 The other party is Club Tinsel in Tomorrowland’s Cosmic Ray’s Starlight Cafe.
 This one features elves and knock-off Coca Cola Polar Bears–it’s pretty solid.
 If it’s a cold night, this is a great place to go inside and warm up for a bit, plus the lines for hot cocoa and cookies are usually fairly short here.